-In the case of measuring large-scale objects, we can utilize some range data sets taken by another range sensor fixed on the ground.
+In measuring large-scale objects, we can utilize some range data sets taken by another range sensor fixed on the ground.
 The ground-base sensors can measure many of the regions; our FLRS was originally devised to complement the measurement for regions that are invisible from the ground.
 Some parts of a range image taken by the FLRS are also taken by another range sensor fixed on the ground.
 Based on these overlapping regions, we derive an algorithm that rectifies the distorted range data obtained by the FLRS, and aligns them to the range data taken by the ground-based sensors.

-In the first part of this section, we describe a robust estimate method of the translation and rotation parameters for a conventional non-rigid body alignment.
-The second part deals with a preliminary alignment between a ground-based sensor's data and deformed data.
-In the last part, we extend the method to the case of the FLRS.
+In the first half of this section, we describe a robust method to estimate the translation and rotation parameters for a conventional non-rigid body alignment.
+The second half deals with an alignment between a ground-based sensor's data and deformed data.
 The extended method rectifies the distorted FLRS data and aligns them to the other range data of the ground-based sensor.